MADANA-IO/madana-apiclient-csharp/docs/RequestServiceApi.md

 ## AddData

-> System.IO.Stream AddData (string uuid, string authorization = null, JsonSignedData body = null)
+> System.IO.Stream AddData (string uuid, string authorization = null, JsonSignedDataUtils body = null)

 Is used to upload and park the data till the AnalysisRequest gets processed.